 The third of four short stories from the Void is now up for your reading pleasure.
-I won’t say much except that there is a lit bit of XXX going on.
+I won’t say much except that there is a lit bit of triple x going on.
 Not much, but maybe just enough to keep the Valentine’s celebrations going.

 The sun was bright and hot.
 It hit his face with warmth and strength while glinting off the horse’s bridal.
 The beast was huge, black as midnight and eighteen hands high; it made easy work of Benyst’s weight on their long rides.
 They had spent the day tramping through the forest hunting wolves and stags, the latter now lay dead, draped over the horse’s haunches.